 NFVIS Tech-Support Bundle: WebUI Method

-In the new releases of NFVIS you can download the logs as shown here.
+In the the NFVIS web interface, you can download the tech-support bundle log bundle as shown here:

 Step 1.
 Log in to NFVIS and browse to Diagnostics (2) under Host (1) as shown in the image.

 Step 2.
-Click on Download Tech Support (3).
-After a few minutes of wait, a popup will appear that will ask you where to save the file.
+Click on Download Tech Support (3) .
+After a few minutes of wait, a pop-up will appear to download the file.
+If this does not appear, make sure your web browser is set up to allow pop-ups from the NFVIS server you are connected to.

-If you need to redownload the previously generated tech-support file, browse to Image Repository (2) under the Virtual Machine (VM) Lifecycle (1).
-Select Browse Datastore (3).
-You can find previously generated tech-supports in tech-support directory of intdatastore.
+Download Previously Generated Tech-Support files: If you need to re-download a previously generated tech-support file, navigate to the Image Repository (2) page, located under the VM Lifecycle (1) and select Browse Datastore (3).
+You can find previously generated tech-supports under the tech-support sub-directory of intdatastore.
 Click on the blue arrow icon (4) in order to download the file as shown in the image.

 NFVIS Tech-Support Bundle: CLI Method